intento/intento-api/README.md

 ## Overview

 This is a human-friendly manual to the Intento API.
 The interactive API Reference is available at https://intento.github.io.
+To get an API key, reach us at hello@inten.to.

 ### Intents